pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/_index.md

 ### [Config File Syntax](config_file_syntax)

 In this tutorial you will learn how to create yml configuration files.
 First, we will see a general case.
-Then, we will show examples of the most common components in PIP.Services.
+Then, we will show configuration examples for the most common components in Pip.Services.
 These examples are valid for any of the six languages used by the toolkit.

 ### [Configurations](configurations)